meilisearch/specifications/text/0000-settings-api.md

 #### 3.2.2. `POST` - `indexes/:index_uid/settings`

-Modify the settings of an index.
+Modify the settings of a Meilisearch index.

 ##### 3.2.2.1.
 Request Payload Definition